zonneplan/KiBot/README.md

                       Currently known are FR1 to FR5.
     - `restore_project`: [boolean=false] Restore the KiCad project after execution.
                          Note that this option will undo operations like `set_text_variables`.
+    - `set_text_variables_before_output`: [boolean=false] Run the `set_text_variables` preflight before running each output that involves variants.
+                                          This can be used when a text variable uses the variant and you want to create more than one variant in the same run.
+Note that this could be slow because it forces a board reload each time you run an output that uses variants.
     - `silk_screen_color`: [string='white'] Color for the markings.
 Currently used for documentation and to choose default colors.
                            KiCad 6: you should set this in the Board Setup -> Physical Stackup.
                            Currently known are black and white.